SaltyDemon/Python-Multi-Tool/README.md

 ## 💻 Usage
 * pip install -r requirements
 * run DemonTool.py
-* Join our discord to get User name and Password!
+* Join our discord to get Username and Password!
 * Input the right number to interact with the menu.

 ## 🗒️ Features